 The order for payment procedure falls within the competence of notaries; it is a rapid and efficient method for the recovery of pecuniary claims.
-It is mandatory in case of overdue monetary claims not exceeding one million forints (approximately 3300 EUR), that is the claimant may not file a suit.
-If the value of the claim is between one million (approximately 3300 EUR) and four hundred thousand million (approximately 1.310.000 EUR) forints, the claimant may decide whether to take legal action or not.
+It is mandatory in case of overdue monetary claims not exceeding 3 million forints, that is the claimant may not file a suit.
+If the value of the claim is between 3 million and 30 million forints, the claimant may decide whether to take legal action or not.

 An order for payment may not be issued if: